ATP Welcomes Four New Board Members

-ATP is postponing its Transpersonal Conference from August 2018 until April 12, 13, and 14, 2019.
+The conference will be April 12, 13, and 14, 2019.
 It will take place at Asilomar Conference Grounds in California, USA.
 The conference theme will be “The Future of Transpersonal Psychology: Integrating Science, Philosophy, Art, and Embodied Spirituality.”
-A new call for papers and more information will be available soon.
+CLICK HERE FOR MORE INFO AND TO REGISTER

 A Life Committed